Our principal subjects

 Work, Employment and Organisations

-The Department of WEO has a broad focus on human resources, organisational behaviours, organisations (including sector studies such as hospitality and tourism) and industrial relations.
+The Department of WEO has a broad focus on human resources, organisational behaviour, organisations (including sector studies such as hospitality and tourism) and industrial relations.
 It undertakes research and wider academic collaborating with a wide range of international and UK public, private and voluntary sector organisations.Members of the Department advise a variety of business, government and civil society organisations including the Scottish and UK Government and their agencies; international bodies that include the UN, European Union and the World Bank; Trades Unions; and a wide range of private and third sector organisations.

 Our graduates are among the most successful in both the private and public sectors.
 Some follow careers in the specialist area of HRM.
 Others go on to find general graduate-entry management posts where people management knowledge and skills are increasingly important.